Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

 \paragraph{Q1.
-Do PLMs really reparameterize various task adaptations into a low-dimensional task subspace in the few-shot setting?} From the results in Figure~\ref{fig:relative} (a), we can see that: (1) for the \textit{unseen-data challenge} ($\mathcal{T}_\text{train}^\text{diff}(IST)$), choosing $d_{I} \geq 5$ could recover more than $80\%$ of the full prompt tuning performances for the $100$ training tasks with IST on unseen i.i.d. data.
-(2) For the \textit{unseen-task challenge} ($\mathcal{T}_\text{test}(IST)$), we can also achieve about $60\%$ performances by only tuning $5 \sim 100$ parameters.
-From these results, we can say that the low-dimensional reparameterizations in the subspaces found by MSF successfully recover the PLM adapations of $\mathcal{T}_\text{train}$ and can also generalize to unseen tasks to some extent, thus non-trivial performances can be achieved by only tuning a few free parameters in these subspaces.
-This provides evidence for our hypothesis that PLMs reparameterize various task adaptations into the same low-dimensional subspace, or at least the low-dimensional reparameterization subspaces for various task adaptations~\citep{aghajanyan-etal-2021-intrinsic} should have a substantial intersection, otherwise the subspaces found by $\mathcal{T}_\text{train}$ will be almost impossible to work for $\mathcal{T}_\text{test}$.
+Do PLMs really reparameterize various task adaptations into a universal task subspace?} From the results in Figure~\ref{fig:relative} (a), we observe that: (1) for the \textit{unseen-data challenge} ($\mathcal{T}_\text{train}^\text{diff}(\text{IST})$), IST on unseen i.i.d. data could recover more than $90\%$ of the full prompt tuning performance of the $100$ training tasks; (2) for the \textit{unseen-task challenge} ($\mathcal{T}_\text{test}(\text{IST})$), we can also achieve $83\%$ performance by only tuning $250$ parameters.
+From these results, we can say that the low-dimensional reparameterizations in the subspaces found by MSF successfully recover the PLM adaptations of $\mathcal{T}_\text{train}$ and can also generalize to unseen tasks.
+Thus non-trivial performance can be achieved by only tuning a few free parameters in these subspaces.
+This strongly supports our hypothesis that PLMs reparameterize various task adaptations into the same low-dimensional subspace, or at least the low-dimensional reparameterization subspaces for various task adaptations~\citep{aghajanyan-etal-2021-intrinsic} should have a substantial intersection, otherwise the subspace found with $\mathcal{T}_\text{train}$ in MSF would be almost impossible to also work for $\mathcal{T}_\text{test}$.